Paul Walden: Personal life

 Walden's daughter, Antonina Anna Walden (1899–1983), was a music teacher who married Finnish translator and essayist Juho August Hollo.
 Their son was the Finnish poet and translator Anselm Hollo.

 Late years

-In his late years, Walden focused on history of chemistry and collected a unique library of over 10,000 volumes.
-The library and his house were destroyed during the British bombing of Rostock in 1942.
-Walden moved to Berlin and then to Frankfurt am Main where he became a visiting professor of the history of chemistry at the local university.
-He met the end of World War II in the French Occupation Zone, cut off the Rostock University, which was located in the Soviet Zone, and thus left without any source of income.
+In his last years, Walden focused on history of chemistry and collected a unique library of over 10,000 volumes.
+The library and his house were destroyed when the British bombed Rostock in 1942.
+Walden moved to Berlin and then to Frankfurt am Main, where he became a visiting professor of the history of chemistry at the local university.
+He met the end of World War II in the French Occupation Zone, cut off from Rostock University, located in the Soviet Zone, and thus left without any source of income.

-He survived on a modest pension arranged by German chemists, giving occasional lectures in Tübingen and writing memoirs.
-In 1949, he published his most well known book on "History of Chemistry".
-He died in Gammertingen in 1957 at the age of 93.
+Walden survived on a modest pension arranged by German chemists, giving occasional lectures in Tübingen and writing memoirs.
+In 1949, he published his best-known book, History of Chemistry.
+He died in Gammertingen in 1957, at the age of 93.
 His memoirs were published only in 1974.